 The person who discovers a cure for hair loss will be a very rich man (or woman).
 Until then, it’s a case of trial and error.
-In the case of hereditary hair loss, which is known medically as androgenic alopecia, the most common form of treatment is minoxidil, either in a 2 per cent (for women ) of 5 per cent (for men and severe cases in females) topical solution.
+In the case of hereditary hair loss, which is known medically as androgenic alopecia, the most common form of treatment is minoxidil, either in a two per cent (for women) or five per cent (for men and severe cases in females) topical solution.
 You can buy this over the counter at Boots (which manufactures its own, perfectly effective, solution; the leading branded product is called Rogaine).
 This has a good success rate if used early enough.
 If treatment is started too late it is less successful, since over time the hair follicles weaken and eventually become inactive.

 There are various supplements that claim to have an effect on thinning hair.
 Viviscal is a popular choice for men, and insofar as it works for male pattern baldness, it will also help treat the female variety.
 Other supplements aim to boost the endocrine stystem: Superior Hair, for example aims to boost female hormones (generally favourable to hair growth).